 It’s not a big deal.
 You can make a tight fist as follows.
 First, extend your hand completely.
-Roll over your finger until your nails dig into your palm.
+Roll over you’re finger until your nails dig into your palm.
 Place your thumb between the first and second finger joint so that it tightens the fist.
 That’s it.

 Don’t Hit a Very Hard Area

-You should in the first place try to hit the softer parts of the body like the ribs, abdomen or liver etc. However, if you really want to punch your opponent in the head, then don’t aim for the top of head, brow, and forehead as the bone in these areas is the thickest.
+You should in the first place try to hit the softer parts of the body like the ribs, abdomen or liver, etc. However, if you really want to punch your opponent in the head, then don’t aim for the top of the head, brow, and forehead as the bone in these areas is the thickest.

 Punch With the Index and Middle Finger

 Hitting with the index and middle fingers is the safest method of punching.
 This position might feel awkward but it’s the most natural position for a punch.
 It aligns your fist with your wrist and forearm, reducing the risk of any fracture at the wrist joint.
 You will have to do some practice in order to be able to hit with these two fingers consciously.

 How To Punch Harder If You Are Skinny